jruwaard/aph_ema_handbook/docs/features.md

 \index{Simulating data}

-We will focus on a simulated three-week time-series of EMA mood responses of a single person, in which ratings were collected five times per day.
+We will focus on a simulated three-week time-series of EMA mood responses of a single person, in which ratings were collected five times per day (using the `generate_features_dataset` function of package `emaph`).
 Figure
 \@ref(fig:feat-plot) shows a plot of the simulated scores.

 Stare at the figure for a moment.
 How would you characterize the development of